 From October to the last day of this November, those who spend more than usual will get a sliver of their card spending added back to their bank accounts.

-The Finance Ministry announced on Monday that anybody in South Korea who spends at least three percent more than their average monthly spending in the second quarter, will get ten percent of their extra expenses back, up to a maximum of 85 U.S. dollars.
+The Finance Ministry announced on Monday that anybody in South Korea who spends at least three percent more than their average monthly spending in the second quarter, will get ten percent of their extra expenses back, up to a maximum of 100-thousand Korean Won or 85 U.S. dollars.

 The government is putting almost 600 million U.S. dollars into the scheme.